nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 <a id=""/>
 ##### Overriding, Modifying, or Ignoring a CMC Core Test
-There many be times as a non-Core developer when you wish to modify or override a Core test.
+There many be times as an Application Developer when you wish to modify or override a Core test.
 For example, let's say you want to build an application that does not use a 3D map and you want to exclude all Core tests that test and rely on the 3D map.
 To override these tests, you would want to find the relevant (failing) tests in `_core/tests/MapUtil.spec` and remove them by overriding the imported object in `core-test-overrides.spec.js`.
 For example:

 ```JSX
 MiscUtilSpec.generateStringFromSet.test3 = () => {};